Positive surface group representations in PO(p,q): -positive representations are positively ratioed

 The same analysis can be done for the other boundary maps $\xi^k:\dg\to \Is_k(\R^{p,q})$.
-In this case, since the positive curve has property $H_k$ (Proposition \ref{prop.Hk for pos}), the curve $\xi^k$ is already $C^1$ with tangent space, at $x$, given by the line (Proposition \ref{prop.1-hyperconvex for property Hk})
+In this case, since the $\T$-positive curve has property $H_k$ (Corollary~\ref{prop.Hk for pos}), the curve $\xi^k$ is already $C^1$ with tangent space, at $x$, given by the line (Proposition~\ref{prop.1-hyperconvex for property Hk})

 In this case the cone $c^+_{k}(x)$ is the ray corresponding to the positive orientation of the circle (compare \cite[Page 31]{Beyrer-Pozzetti}) induced by the choice of the triple.
-In particular: \begin{prop}[{\cite[Proposition 8.11]{PSW1}}] Let $\r:\G\to \PO(p,q)$ be positive.
+In particular the following holds. \begin{prop} Let $\r:\G\to \PO(p,q)$ be $\T$-positive Anosov.
 Then for all $k=1,\ldots,p-2$ and all $x\in\dg$

 \end{prop}